boaz001/caffe-cpp-examples/src/shape/README.md

 ## Classify some data with the trained model
     ./classify.sh

-This default classification script classifies a random generated image with squares and circles, using the trained model and shows the classification result image and the classification error percentage.
+This default classification script classifies a random generated image with squares and circles, using the trained model and the network from deploy.prototxt and shows the classification result image and the classification error percentage.